 AT&T’s internet packages vary substantially concerning their pricing, monthly bandwidth caps, and speeds.

-The Internet 100 plan is the basic package, priced at $50 per month plus one-time installation costs of $99.
+The Internet 100 plan is the basic package, priced at $35 mo plus one-time installation costs of $19.95.
 With the Internet 100 plan, you’ll get 100 Mbps download speeds and a one-year pricing guarantee.

 For the speed, the Internet 100 plan isn’t too bad.
 Unfortunately, heavy internet users will have a hard time taking advantage of the plan’s speeds because of the monthly bandwidth cap of one terabyte.

 For a family of four people who like to watch streaming videos separately almost every night, the bandwidth cap will be a significant problem with this plan.
-You should expect to pay penalty fees of up to 20% of your monthly bill’s cost for every time your family goes over the bandwidth cap.
+You should expect to pay an equip fee and penalty fees of up to 20% of your monthly bill’s cost for every time your family goes over the bandwidth cap.

-For faster service, the Internet 300 plan is favorable to the Internet 100 plan for most people.
-The Internet 300 plan costs $80 per month after the initial period, during which it costs $50.
+For faster internet service, the Internet 300 plan is favorable to the Internet 100 plan for most people.
+The Internet 300 plan costs $45 mo.
 This means that for the first year, the pricing is the same as with the Internet 100 plan.